Itangalo/AI-Education/the Book/10 Introduction.md

 * If you want answers in a specific format, such as a bullet point list, table, or a comma-separated list - ask ChatGPT to answer in that format.
 ChatGPT can sometimes also answer in a format that can be imported directly into certain programs.
 You can also ask ChatGPT to rewrite answers it has already given in a new form.
 * If you find that ChatGPT is slow or limiting, you can try switching to OpenAI Playground at [beta.openai.com/playground][6].
 It contains a more flexible (but also more complex) interface to generate AI texts.

-It is good to know that there is a limit to the length of messages to ChatGPT, at about two thousand words, corresponding to or 7–10 pages[^3].
+It is useful to know that there is a limit to the length of messages to ChatGPT, at about two thousand words, corresponding to or 7–10 pages[^3].
 If you want to give ChatGPT longer texts than that, you can try dividing the text, and for example, giving ChatGPT the instruction "I will give you a long text divided into several parts.
 Here is part 1.
 Respond 'ok' when you're done."

 ChatGPT allows up to 90 seconds for an answer, which can result in long answers being cut off in the middle.
 In such cases you can type "Can you continue from the last answer and finish it?" or simply "continue", or change the question so that ChatGPT can answer in smaller parts.